KxSystems/docs/docs/license/aws.md

 18. _Limitation_ Notwithstanding the provisions of section 7.1
     above, KX assumes no liability for

-    1.  infringements arising from combinations of the Kdb+ Software with non-KX software or hardware products, including any of User’s products,
+    1.  infringements arising from combinations of the kdb+ Software with non-KX software or hardware products, including any of User’s products,
-    2. modifications to the Kdb+ Software made by any party other than KX or KX’s authorized representative or made under KX’s direction,
+    2. modifications to the kdb+ Software made by any party other than KX or KX’s authorized representative or made under KX’s direction,
-    3. use of a prior version of the Kdb+ Software to the extent such infringement would have been avoided by the use of the current version of the Kdb+ Software, provided that KX has offered or provided such current version to User at no additional cost, or
+    3. use of a prior version of the kdb+ Software to the extent such infringement would have been avoided by the use of the current version of the kdb+ Software, provided that KX has offered or provided such current version to User at no additional cost, or
     4. trademark infringements involving any marking or branding not applied by KX or involving any marking or branding applied at the request of User and not approved by KX
-    5. any use of the Kdb+ Software outside of the AWS environment.
+    5. any use of the kdb+ Software outside of the AWS environment.

 19. _By User_ User agrees to indemnify and hold KX harmless against any finally awarded cost, loss, liability or expense (including reasonable attorneys' fees) arising out of a claim suit or action under or connection with

-    1.  unauthorized use of the Kdb+ Software pursuant to section 3
+    1.  unauthorized use of the kdb+ Software pursuant to section 3
-    2.  unauthorized use or access to the Kdb+ Software by a party or entity other than the User
+    2.  unauthorized use or access to the kdb+ Software by a party or entity other than the User
-    3.  suits or actions as a result of User’s use of the Kdb+ Software including to the extent that you use or attempt to use the Kdb+ Software outside of the AWS environment
+    3.  suits or actions as a result of User’s use of the kdb+ Software including to the extent that you use or attempt to use the kdb+ Software outside of the AWS environment
-    4.  third-party infringement claims, suits or actions against KX as a result of the User’s use of the Kdb+ Software.
+    4.  third-party infringement claims, suits or actions against KX as a result of the User’s use of the kdb+ Software.

 20. Notwithstanding the foregoing, KX’s liability to indemnify User shall not apply to the extent that such claims suits or actions